oracle/bots-node-sdk/README.md

 These allow your bot to call REST APIs, implement business logic, transition state, customize messages, etc.

+A sepcial flavor of custom components are entity event handler components that can be used to execute custom logic while resolving composite bag entities using the system components System.ResolveEntities or System.CommonResponse.

-This package provides the necessary middleware and libraries for incorporating Custom Components into your Bot dialog.
+This package provides the necessary middleware and libraries for incorporating Custom Components and Event Handlers into your Bot dialog.

 - [Custom Component Service](#custom-component-service)
 - [Custom Component Code](#custom-component-code)